reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 - Don't use ACDB!
 - Install the module via Magisk Manager only
 - Reboot
-- It will take about 3 minutes after device boot until the effect is started

 ## Troubleshootings
 - DSEEHX is actually working but the toggle is buggy.
 You need to enable it first if you want to disable it.